mieweb/docs/SHORTCODES.md

 ## Layout Shortcodes

-These shortcodes help structure content in rows and columns using Bootstrap grid classes.
+These shortcodes help structure content in rows and columns using Tailwind CSS flexbox.

 ### row

-Creates a container for columns using Bootstrap row classes.
+Creates a flex container for columns using Tailwind flexbox.

 **Usage:**